angrysky56/astrocyte_db_prototype/README.md

 python examples/demo_workflow.py
 ```

+### DB- Work in Progress
+Full details: See /STATUS.md in the project directory for comprehensive guide including WebSocket examples, troubleshooting, and architecture overview.

 ### Manual Testing

 The demo workflow (`examples/demo_workflow.py`) runs all components together.
 For individual component testing, you can examine the source files: